zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: We'll see.
 Sometimes it's hard to tell with the book publishing industry.
 I'll keep you updated.
 What's your impression of what Roose is doing with this community?

 **ZMD**: I don't know the details.
-The reason I mentioned you to him is because you both work for _The New York Times_. so it's a conversation—you know, I've read a few of his articles, I listened to a couple podcast episodes, and I happened to see him at Less Online.
+The reason I mentioned you to him is because you both work for _The New York Times_.
+I've read a few of his articles, I listened to a couple podcast episodes, and I happened to see him at Less Online.
 That's all I know.
 I don't actually know anything.

 **CM**: Just curious.
 Fantastic.
 Thank you as always.

 **ZMD**: Okay, thanks.

-### 25 June–7 August 2025
+## 25 June–7 August 2025

 **From**: Cade Metz
 **To**: Zack M. Davis